Sarah Robb O’Hagan

 As Chief Executive Officer of the fast growing indoor cycling company Flywheel Sports she is currently leading the transformation of the business through digital content and services.
 Prior to this role, Sarah became an internationally recognized re-inventor of brands, having served as global president of the $5Bn sports brand Gatorade, where she successfully led the business through a major repositioning and business turnaround, and global president of the luxury fitness company Equinox, where she reinvented the offering through a significant technology transformation.

 Sarah has also founded a movement she calls Extreme Living.
 Provoked by the cultural shift that gave us kids with shelves of participation trophies, unfounded expectations of success, and suppressed potential, she has created a manifesto for change.
 Her book, Extreme YOU: Step Up.
 Stand Out.
 Kick Ass.
-Repeat. to be published by HarperCollins in April 2017, provides people of all ages with the tools and support to discover their most exploitable traits, take big risks, deal with big failures and kick ass all the way to success.
+Repeat. provides people of all ages with the tools and support to discover their most exploitable traits, take big risks, deal with big failures and kick ass all the way to success.
 It is an inspiring and fiercely practical roadmap for individuals, teams and businesses who want to get the most out of their own unique capabilities.

 Sarah’s career journey has led her through some of the world’s most iconic brands.
 Her early successes included the breakthrough marketing campaign she led for Virgin Atlantic Airways in collaboration with the Austin Powers movie, in which she rebranded the airline “Virgin Shaglantic” and turned a 747 into an international flying showcase.
 Later, Sarah transitioned to the sports industry, where she was a key member of the Nike team that launched the game-changing innovation Nike Plus in collaboration with Apple.
 What Makes Sarah more proud, however, are her self-proclaimed “epic fails,” including back-to-back firings in her mid 20s and a close call with deportation from the USA – a period she fondly refers to as her “canyon of career despair.”
 The deep learnings of humility, self-awareness and resilience she drew from that time became the basis of her Extreme approach to life, and informed her later successes.